meta-llama/llama-recipes/tools/benchmarks/llm_eval_harness/meta_eval_reproduce/README.md

 1. This python script only use [a regular expression "Final Answer: The final answer is(.*?).
 I hope it is correct."](https://github.com/EleutherAI/lm-evaluation-harness/blob/main/lm_eval/tasks/leaderboard/math/utils.py#L192) to get the final answer, because this format is shown in the previous 4 shot examples prompts.
 However, our MATH Hard task is using 0 shot COT prompts that ask model to put the final answer into this string format `Therefore, the final answer is: $\\boxed{answer}$.
 I hope it is correct.` which can not be captured by previous regular expression, so we will use `\\box{}` to parse the final answer instead.

-2. The [is_equiv(x1: str, x2: str)](https://github.com/EleutherAI/lm-evaluation-harness/blob/main/lm_eval/tasks/leaderboard/math/utils.py#L144) function failed parse 78 ground truth, as we noticed some error logs like `[utils.py:158] couldn't parse one of [0,1) or [0,1)`, so all those questions will be marked as wrong.
-We will raise a issue about this problem and will add a string equality check statement before going to is_equiv() function for now as a temporal solution.
+2. The [is_equiv(x1: str, x2: str)](https://github.com/EleutherAI/lm-evaluation-harness/blob/main/lm_eval/tasks/leaderboard/math/utils.py#L144) function failed parse some ground truth, as we noticed some error logs like `[utils.py:158] couldn't parse one of [0,1) or [0,1)`, so all those questions will be marked as wrong.
+We raised [a issue to lm_evaluation_harness](https://github.com/EleutherAI/lm-evaluation-harness/issues/2212) about this problem and will add a string equality check statement before going to is_equiv() function for now as a temporary solution.

 **NOTE**: For `meta_ifeval` tasks, we have to use the original configs, such as `instruction_id_list`, `kwargs`, from [wis-k/instruction-following-eval](https://huggingface.co/datasets/wis-k/instruction-following-eval) in order to use [lm-evaluation-harness IFeval evaluation](https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/tasks/leaderboard/ifeval).
 We will perform similar join back method using `get_ifeval_data` function in the [prepare_meta_eval.py](./prepare_meta_eval.py) to get a local parquet dataset file.